The Effects of Reading The Quran

-In the second study the researcher conducted semi-structured interviews to study participants’ subjective experience of reading the Qur’an.
+In the second study, the researcher conducted semi-structured interviews to study participants’ subjective experience of reading the Qur’an.
 10 Muslim psychology undergraduates were interviewed.
-A content analysis conducted on participants’ responses to questions found that the most mentioned benefit of reading the Qur’an was that it educates and guides the reader to living a good life.
+A content analysis conducted on participants’ responses to questions found that the most mentioned benefit of reading the Qur’an was that it educates and guides the reader to live a good life.
 It reminds the reader of their faith and it relaxes them.

 The researcher concluded that recitation of the Holy Qur’an appears to be psychologically and physiologically beneficial.
-It appears to reduce the readers perceived stress levels, heart rate and blood pressure.
+It appears to reduce the readers perceived stress levels, heart rate, and blood pressure.
 This effect cannot be found with the recitation of a non-religious material that is written in the same language as the Holy Qur’an.

 Abdullah, R., 2009.
-The Effects of Reading the Holy Qur’an on Muslim Students’ Heart rate, Blood Pressure and Perceived Stress Levels.
+The Effects of Reading the Holy Qur’an on Muslim Students’ Heart rate, Blood Pressure, and Perceived Stress Levels.
 Dissertation Abstract: University of Salford.